 The LBJ School has several options to help you fund your graduate education.
 As part of a public state school, this is one of the most affordable programs of its kind.
 Every applicant is automatically considered for a fellowship upon applying; there is no separate fellowship application process.
 However, fellowships are awarded as long as the funding remains available, so if you aren't funded and you'd like to be, apply as soon as possible.
 In addition, a variety of jobs are available, from graduate research assistant, teaching assistant and assistant instructor positions to other work across campus.

-For the 2020-21 application cycle (Fall 2021 entry), the LBJ School is offering a one-time, temporary waiver of the GRE, due to the unique challenges brought on by COVID-19.
-The GRE is optional for this cycle only and applicants may submit a GRE score if they feel it will strengthen their application.
+For the 2021–22 application cycle (Fall 2022 entry), the GRE is optional.
+Applicants may submit a GRE score if they feel it will strengthen their application to the LBJ School.
 We do not accept the IELTS.
 Visit UT's website for more information about test scores.

 Time to Apply